DeepikaKaranji/RideShare-DBaaS/README.md

 # Rideshare

-This repository reflects the 4 stage process we followed for creating the backend of Rideshare.
+RideShare is a Ride Pooling application to enable people share rides (like UberGo) This repository reflects the 4 stage process I followed for creating the backend of Rideshare.
+The specifications of each stage are available as PDF documents in the stage folders.

 Stage 1: Build APIs